-Today's middle and high school teachers are subject matter experts, but they offer much more than the subjects they teach: They are teacher-leaders and transformers, as well as advocates for diverse young people in urban schools.
+Today's high school teachers are subject matter experts, but they offer much more than the subjects they teach: They are teacher-leaders and transformers, as well as advocates for diverse young people in urban schools.
 They know how students learn subject matter and use engaging, interactive methods to motivate students and ignite their desire to learn.

 The two-year Secondary Education master's degree program provides college graduates in fields other than education the opportunity to become teaching professionals.
 It is designed for those who are invested in the generation of tomorrow and who want to inspire its members to wrestle with ideas, solve problems and make decisions about their future.

 Secondary educators teach in high schools.
 Graduates can opt to advance their careers and serve as department chairs, curriculum specialists or assistant principals.
 Some secondary educators work as adult education teachers, community educators or tutors, while still others work as education consultants or in textbook publishing.

 Interested in enrolling in this program?
 Learn more about its admission requirements and how to apply.